-There are various risk factors associated that increases likelihood of having Sleep Apnea.
+There are various risk factors associated that increases likelihood of having Sleep Apnoea.
 Factors include being male over 40 years, obesity, enlarged tonsils, large tongue, small jaw, family history, GERD, nasal obstructions etc.

-The symptoms associated with Sleep Apnea can be but not limited to fatigue, choking during sleep, dry mouth in the morning, snoring, poor sleep, health problems like stroke, heart failure, diabetes, high blood pressure, depression, headaches etc.
+The symptoms associated with Sleep Apnoea can be but not limited to fatigue, choking during sleep, dry mouth in the morning, snoring, poor sleep, health problems like stroke, heart problems, diabetes, high blood pressure, depression, headaches etc.

 Your doctor can discuss the treatment options.
 There can be surgical & non-surgical options such as medications, behavioural changes, dental appliances, and use of a Continuous Positive Airway Pressure (CPAP).

-The most common treatment for severe Sleep Apnea is Continuous Positive Airflow Pressure (CPAP).
+The most common treatment for severe Sleep Apnoea is Continuous Positive Airflow Pressure (CPAP).
 A sleep physician will prescribe this treatment.